College of Business and Technology-Miami Campus

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at College of Business and Technology-Miami Campus are Surgeons, Diagnostic medical sonographers, Podiatrists, Cardiovascular technologists and technicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at College of Business and Technology-Miami Campus are Surgeons, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, Dentists, and Nuclear medicine technologists and medical dosimetrists

 The most specialized majors at College of Business and Technology-Miami Campus are Education (4 degrees awarded), Computer and Information Sciences and Support Services (0 degrees), Visual & Performing Arts (0 degrees), and Business (0 degrees) (as of 2018).